-- Ongoing support, advice and mentorship - 400-page digital manual and an additional 16GB flash disk loaded with relevant information for Steward/esses.
-This legendary manual is also available digitally for use and referral after the course is completed and students graduated.
+- Ongoing support, advice and mentorship throughout their journey from start to finish! - 400-page digital manual and an additional 16GB flash disk loaded with relevant information for Steward/esses.
+This legendary manual is also available digitally for use and referral after the course is completed and after students graduated.